Society of American Period Furniture Makers

 Ohio River Valley Chapter

-I am proud to say that we had another wonderful chapter meeting in Lancaster, OH.
-Everyone enjoyed the presentations, camaraderie, weenie roast, and hay ride.
-We had approximately 25 people attend from IN, WI, MI, WV, VA, KY and OH.
+We had another wonderful chapter meeting in Chillicothe, OH.
+Everyone enjoyed the presentations and camaraderie.
+We had approximately 35 people attend from IN, MI, WV, VA, KY, PA and OH.

-A very special thanks to Brian and Kindra Neeley for being such wonderful hosts and opening up their home and shop to us!!
-They also took care of all the logistics including lunch, weenie roast, hay ride and the hotel.
-Thanks to Brian’s parents David & Carola for helping out and making the meeting a success.
-Finally thanks to Brian’s Aunt Janice who made the wonder homemade pies and displayed her unique two tone (curly maple & Cherry) period furniture pieces.
+A very special thanks to David and Annette Smith for being such wonderful hosts and opening up their home and shop to us!!
+They took care of all the logistics including lunch, dinner, hotel and the field trip to the historical home, Adena.

 As always, I would like to thank each presenter for stepping up and doing a great job!!
 In addition, we had a lot of lively discussions during the presentations with other methods and tips being discussed.
 Again, a BIG THANK YOU to all of the presenters and to all those who added to the discussions.